 Essays, rituals, art, profiles, and more - all by and about LGBTQ Jews of Color.

-Sacred spaces and resources for LGBTQ Jews of Color to feel affirmed and celebrated in all of our identities, to connect with each other, to learn together, and to heal.
+Sacred spaces and resources for Queer Jews of Color to feel affirmed and celebrated in all of our identities, to connect with each other, to learn together, and to heal.